 Analyst ratings for CVX

-So far in this series, we’ve examined Chevron’s (CVX) 1Q17 earnings versus its estimates.
-We analyzed Chevron’s segmental earnings in 1Q17, and we also discussed its stock performance after its earnings release on April 28, 2017.
-In this article, we’ll examine the analysts’ ratings for CVX after its earnings release.
+In this series, we’ve examined Chevron’s (CVX) 2Q17 earnings versus estimates.
+Plus, we analyzed Chevron’s segmental earnings in 2Q17.
+We also discussed CVX’s stock performance after its earnings release on July 28, 2017.
+Now, we’ll examine analyst ratings for CVX post earnings.

-Chevron could witness a change in ratings in the days to come as analysts drill further into its 1Q17 numbers.
-CVX’s mean target price of $126 per share implies an 18% gain from its current level.
+Chevron could see a change in ratings in the days to come as analysts further analyze 2Q17 numbers.
+Chevron’s mean target price stands at $116 per share, which implies an 8% gain from the current level.